Stamp duty holiday: When it ended, new rules and other FAQs

 Day 2 Shot 4 A

-Stamp duty – also known as stamp duty land tax (SDLT) – is a sum of money that is paid to the government upon the purchase of a property, whether it’s a new build or existing home.
+Stamp duty – also known as stamp duty land tax (SDLT) – is a sum of money that is paid to HM Revenue and Customs (HMRC) upon the purchase of a property, whether it’s a new build or existing home.
 What you’ll pay, or whether you’ll pay at all, is conditional on the final property purchase price and your status as a buyer.

 A stamp duty land tax return must be filed, and any due stamp duty paid within 14 days of completion on your home, and this is typically arranged by your solicitor.